khurramjaved96/swiftd-atari-prediction-benchmark/README.md

-# SwiftTD Atari Prediction Benchmark
+# SwiftTD on the Atari Prediction Benchmark

-SwiftTD (Swift Temporal Difference) learning algorithm benchmark on Atari games.
+SwiftTD learning algorithm evaluated on the Atari Prediction Benchmark (Javed, Shah, Sutton and White, 2023).

 ## Dependencies